teasmade/github-graphql-search/README.md

 ### Deployment with Docker Compose

 - Add a `.env` file on the project root with the variable `CONTAINERIZED=true`
-- Build and mount the Dockerized app with `sudo docker compose up -d --build repo-search` , access it on `http://localhost:4173/`
+- Build and mount the Dockerized app with `docker compose up -d --build repo-search` , access it on `http://localhost:4173/`
 - The demo app is deployed on an OVH vps (LetsEncrypt for wildcard https on subdomains, Apache reverse proxy to the app container)

 ## NextSteps